 We agree with the Editor comment and have added clarification in lines 76-79.
 Methods Line 120 Convert precipitation data to mm?

-As we have read kg.m2 is equivalent to mm.
-Thus to facilitate interpretation change the units to mm in line 120 and line 128, as well as modify figure 1b axis units.
+We have converted precipitation to mm in line 120 and line 128, as well as in Figure 1b.

 Line 164 “Each incubator was configured in Aralab climatic chambers”.
 Not sure what this means.
 Isn’t a climatic chamber the same as an incubator?
 Are these chambers placed within the incubator?

-Thank you for this comment, we added clarification, each incubator is indeed one climatic chamber, we have rewritten the sentence in line 167 and changed the term “incubator” in lines 170 and 172.
+We clarified this point: each incubator is indeed one climatic chamber, we have rewritten the sentence in line 167 and changed the term “incubator” in lines 170 and 172.

 Line 184 and 223: loupe = stereoscope